Arrive at Madras, the capital of Tamilnadu, the land of festivals. Later transfer to Hotel.

 Arjuna’s penance is the world’s largest bas relief measuring 27m by 9m.
 This sculptural panel shows animals, Gods and Angels contemplating the descent of the Ganges from it’s source in the Himalayas and also depicts popular fables from the Panchatantra.
 Besides these, the Mahishamardhini Cave, the Krishna Mandapam and Varsha Mandapam also have beautiful reliefs depicting Vishnu reclining on the coils of seven headed serpent, Krishna as incarnation of Vishnu lifting mount Goverdhana to protect his kinsman from the wrath of Indra respectively.

 Later visit of Kanchipuram is a Spectacular Temple city which reflects the Glorious Traditions of South India with its noted temples and thriving Handloom industries.
 The city is famous for silk weaving.
-Visit of kanchipuram temple, Visit of Handloom Weaving factory.
+Visiting of kanchipuram temple, Visits of Handloom Weaving factory.

 Drive Back to Mahabalipuram, Over Night at Hotel

 Pondichery : The old French colony has retrieved its Indian character, but the scent of the French influence in “Pudicheri” as we call now French dream of an Indian empire has taken life but it also rapidly came to an end in Pondicherry.
 Among the dispersed territories of the territorial Union of Pondicherry, it is in Pondicherry itself that we can discover what has symbolized the French influence in India.
 That is also what makes this territory unique and especially, the French district.
 Something quite different from the rest of India. , One can found again in the red kepis of the police officers, french spelling on signboards and traffic signs and some buildings and old stones.